 Here is what you should know about e-Voting.

 e-Voting is a digital infrastructure that enables the shareholders to vote electronically on multiple resolutions of a company.
 Shareholders can vote from anywhere and at any time during the voting period.
-This system of voting replaces the postal ballot process, where notice was sent to each of the shareholders to give their assent or dissent.
+This system of voting replaces the postal ballot process, where a notice was sent to each of the shareholders to give their assent or dissent.

 Say if you are a shareholder of Vodafone Idea.
 You would receive a mail from the company about their AGM, to be held on September 29, 2021.
 The mail would also state the voting period – between September 25 and 29.
 After this period, the remote e-voting module shall be disabled by the depository, NSDL.

-Shareholders are expected to vote on matters including appointment of directors, non-executive directors, independent directors, auditors, and their remuneration.
+Shareholders are expected to vote on matters including the appointment of directors, non-executive directors, independent directors, auditors, and their remuneration.
 All these pointers will be mentioned in the AGM notice mailed to the shareholders.
 It will also be available on the respective company’s website.

-Step 2: For those who hold physical shares, EVEN (electronic voting even number) followed by folio number registered will be the user ID.
+For those who hold physical shares, EVEN (electronic voting even number) followed by folio number registered will be the user ID.
 For instance, if the folio number is 001338 and EVEN is 101456 then the user ID is 101456001338.

-Alternatively, if you have already registered for NSDL/CDSL, you can login with your existing credentials to cast your vote.
+Alternatively, if you have already registered for NSDL/CDSL, you can log in with your existing credentials to cast your vote.

 In recent years, shareholders have become highly involved in the company’s internal operations.
 This includes opposing moves that they feel are unfair or not in the best interest of the company’s future.
 All this was possible through their voting rights.